1 – Introduction

 Another similar period of history is recounted in the Book of Judges: “In those days there was no king in Israel; everyone did what was right in his own eyes.”
 (Judges 21:25) Again, because of the lack of organization and clear line of succession during that era, genealogical records do not appear in the Book of Judges.
 Not until a thousand years later do we learn about the length of that time span when the apostle Paul, while recounting Israel’s history, stated, “He gave them judges for about four hundred and fifty years, until Samuel the prophet.”
 (Acts 13:20) Paul, an educated man, knew a good deal about Israel’s history, so he was able at least to give an estimation of the length of time for that ancient era.

-But it is only an estimation.
+But it is only an estimation: “about four hundred and fifty years.”
 To expect exact, total accuracy in Biblical chronology would be a futile exercise.
 But we can expect approximate accuracy, and that, along with all the scientific evidence, is enough to validate the authenticity of the Genesis record and its account of a definite beginning of the natural world and of human history.
 (For “scientific evidence”, refer to the posts in Retrieving Our Lost Heritage, or any of the several Creationist websites that are available.)

 Continuing with the story of the birth of Moses and his mother’s courageous efforts to preserve his life, we can note that the text makes no mention of her name.
 (Exodus 2:1-9) And probably the reason for that was that she was not the Jochebed who married Amram.
-Moses’ mother could have been a descendant of Amram and Jochebed; or if not that, certainly she was married to one of their descendants.
+But she was one of their descendants.

-For example, one of the more glaring difficulties in Bible chronology concerns the problem of how to explain the very short time span between the Flood and the arrival of Abraham.
+Another related topic is the glaring difficulty concerning the problem of how to explain the very short time span between the Flood and the arrival of Abraham.
 If we are to go strictly by the chronology given in most modern Bibles, then we would have to believe that, only 400 years after the Flood, Abraham was traveling through lands already established with civilizations, pyramids, etc.

 The Bible implies that the world of Abram’s day, with its civilizations and cities, was ancient already; and we are left with the unmistakable impression that its peoples had long since been divided “after their families, after their tongues, in their lands, in their nations” (Gen. 10:5, 20, 31).